justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 2. **Be Consistent**: Use consistent naming conventions and function signatures across your library.

-3. **Balance Abstraction**: Find the right level of abstraction - too generic may be complex, too specific may not reduce code.
+3. **Balance Abstraction**: Find the right level of abstraction - too generic may be complex, too specific will not reduce code.

-4. **Document Your Library**: Add docstrings explaining parameters, return values, and examples.

-5. **Focus on Common Patterns**: Prioritize implementing components that can be used across many problems.
+4. **Focus on Common Patterns**: Prioritize implementing components that can be used across many problems.

 ## Evaluation Criteria